Alkemi Earn | User Interface

 From the repo's root folder, you can run the command below to create a .npmrc file using the sample template:

 Replace {YOUR_GITHUB_ACCESS_TOKEN} by your github token.
 Remember to remove the curly brackets "{ }".
-You can generate your github token in Developer settings.
-Make sure you check the options write:packages
+You can generate your github token in Developer settingsarrow-up-right.
+Make sure you check the options write:packages and read:packages.

 Publishing a New Package Version